samantha-navarro/50projects/README.md

 # 50projects
-Building from scratch with HTML, CSS, and JavaScript
+advancing my skills in HTML, CSS, and JavaScript

-Credit and inspiration: Brad Traversy